CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-A water-based surfactant cleaner (pH 9.7-10.7, deionized water with non-ionic surfactants and a fatty-acid soap) in a 16 oz pump bottle, paired with the matched RaggTopp Fabric Protectant aerosol.
-Spray onto a damp top, agitate with a soft brush, dwell briefly, garden-hose rinse.
-No EPA-registered biocidal active · established black mold needs chlorinated pre-treatment.
-BimmerPost and MBWorld threads report clean rinse on Haartz canvas; the matched protectant beads well after.
+A water-based, mildly alkaline surfactant cleaner in a 16 oz pump bottle, paired with the matched RaggTopp Fabric Protectant aerosol.
+Spray onto a damp top, agitate with a soft brush, rinse with a garden hose.
+No biocidal active, so established mold needs a chlorinated pre-treatment first.
+BimmerPost and MBWorld threads report a clean rinse on Haartz canvas, with the matched protectant beading well after.

-Strong fit for Haartz factory-top owners (Stayfast, Sonnenland, Twillfast) and OEM vinyl wanting a system aligned with the topping manufacturer's approval.
+Strong fit for Haartz factory-top owners (Stayfast, Sonnenland, Twillfast) and OEM vinyl, since it is the system the topping manufacturer itself endorses.
 Mohair owners should check fabric-specific community data first.
-Heavy mold is better handled with a chlorinated mildew remover first, then RaggTopp for maintenance.
+Heavy mold does better with a chlorinated remover first, then this kit for ongoing maintenance.

-SDS Section 15 confirms not classified as hazardous under OSHA HCS and not Prop 65-listed.
-WARNING comes from Cat 3 mild-irritant codes (H316 skin, H320 eye); Section 8 directs safety glasses for splash and lists no respirator as normally required.
-Section 12 confirms ready biodegradability (OECD 301B), no bioaccumulation, and a fathead-minnow 96-hour LC50 of 316 mg/L · below GHS aquatic toxicity thresholds.
+The cleaner's own SDS classifies only mild eye and skin irritation, the source of its WARNING label, and confirms it is not hazardous under OSHA HCS and not Prop 65-listed.
+Section 8 directs safety glasses for splash and lists no respirator as normally required; the formula's mild alkalinity (pH just above 10) is why gloves help for extended hand-contact.
+Section 12 confirms ready biodegradability (OECD 301B) with no bioaccumulation and aquatic toxicity well below GHS thresholds.
 No PFAS, no chlorinated bleach.

 Yes · RaggTopp is the only cleaner-and-protectant system endorsed by the Haartz Corporation, which manufactures the topping fabric for most factory convertible tops, SUV soft tops, and tonneau covers.
 The endorsement covers both the cleaner and the protectant components of this kit.
 If your top is a Haartz fabric (Stayfast, Sonnenland, Twillfast, and other OEM lines), the Haartz endorsement is the strongest external alignment signal in the category.